embedthis/ioto/README.md

-# Embedthis Ioto Device Agent
+# EmbedThis Ioto Device Agent

 The Ioto agent is an embedded device management agent that can be used for cloud-based management or direct management over a local network.